-Did you know that 1 in 100 people worldwide are affected by celiac disease?
-And 1 in 10 related family members are also have celiac disease?
-A celiac disease diagnosis does not mean you have to live in deprivation or with restriction.
-Actually it’s quite the opposite.
-When gluten is removed from your diet, over time, many of these symptoms subside and you are able to regain your health.
+Did you know that 3 million people in America are affected by celiac disease?
+And 1 in 10 related family members also have celiac disease?
+A celiac diagnosis does not mean you have to live in deprivation or with restriction.
+Learning to master reading labels and preparing ahead is key.
+This is how you can ensure to remove gluten from your diet, and in time, most if not all of the symptoms will subside and you will be able to regain your health.

-Looking back, I’m pretty stunned at how the doctor handled my diagnosis.
-He basically said “So, you can't eat gluten anymore.
+My Journey.
+Looking back, I was pretty surprised how the doctor delivered my diagnosis.
+He in a few words said “So, your test says you have celiac sprue disease.
+This means you can't eat gluten anymore.
 Do you have any questions?”

 I'll never forget that day and how devastated I felt!
 Looking back I'm grateful for my family's baking background.
 As kids, my sister and I often helped in the kitchen with preparations and baking.
 We made everything homemade.
 From bread to cakes and cookies, it was always fun to make delicious treats.
 Though this diagnosis was a hard reality, I had a pretty good understanding of gluten which made the first steps in my journey much easier.